alexrv99/next-redux-wrapper/README.md

 should return a new instance of Redux `store` each time when called, no memoization needed here, it is automatically done inside the wrapper.

-`withRedux` also optionally accepts a config object as second paramter:
+`withRedux` also optionally accepts a config object as second parameter:

 - `storeKey` (optional, string) : the key used on `window` to persist the store on the client
 - `debug` (optional, boolean) : enable debug logging